russelljahn/Lethal-Pursuit/Lethal-Pursuit/Assets/ConsolePro/Readme.txt

 Src toggles source code view in the stack trace panel.
 This lets you see the surrounding source code for every function call in the stack trace.
 Clicking on any line in the source view will let you jump directly to it.

 # Columns
 You can reorder or completely disable columns in the preferences window under Columns.
-When a column is disabled from preferences, it no longer has a button on the bottom to show/hide it.
+When a column is disabled from preferences, it no longer has a button on the top to show/hide it.

 # Source view
-When source view is toggled on (via the Src button on the bottom right), each stack entry with a file associated with it will automatically show you the surrounding source code.
+When source view is toggled on (via the Src button on the top right), each stack entry with a file associated with it will automatically show you the surrounding source code.
 When this is disabled, you can still view the source code of a stack entry by clicking "Source..." next to the stack entry.

 # Ignore Classes
 You can ignore classes so they do not show up in the stack, and double clicking the log will go to the first unignored class.
 This is very useful for helper functions such as: